 1. Bengal cats

-The Bengal is arguably the best known of the spotted domestic cat breeds.
-He looks like a leopard, although obviously much smaller.
-He is a highly active cat and he will enjoy spending time on top of cupboards and units or anywhere that is high off the ground.
-He is very intelligent, loves to spend time with people, and can even be trained to perform tricks.
-As well as being one of very few spotted breeds, the Bengal holds the distinction of being the only domestic cat with “rosettes” that are similar to the spots on leopards and ocelots.
+The Bengal is arguably the best-known of the spotted domestic cat breeds.
+They look like a leopard, although obviously much smaller.
+It is a highly active cat and will enjoy spending time on top of cupboards and units or anywhere that is high off the ground.
+They are very intelligent, loves to spend time with people, and can even be trained to perform tricks.
+As well as being one of the very few spotted breeds, the Bengal holds the distinction of being the only domestic cat with “rosettes” that are similar to the spots on leopards and ocelots.